 Voler developed this rehabilitation device for a startup who needed it designed and developed at a fairly low cost but to still be FDA compliant.
 We achieved this by combining off-the-shelf modules that had a low development cost with custom electronic components that gave the design the flexibility it required.
 The result was a device that enabled an innovative treatment for rehabilitating stroke patients that facilitated complex exercise to improve a patient’s grasp and their ability to move their wrists and ankles.

 When moving a person’s hand, the machine first determines their range of motion.
 Going beyond that range of motion can be very painful, or cause injury.
 Making those measurements, they’re not highly precise.
 If you’re off by one degree, it doesn’t matter.
 But if the motion is not very smooth and accurate, it’s a very serious problem.
 This uses absolute measurements to control the movement.

 Complex Motion Control Software in Surgical Table

 You would probably be surprised at how much software would be needed to enable the complex motions that the latest surgical tables need to execute depending upon the patient, the operation, and the physician’s needs.
 We recently developed motion control software for a new surgical table that had to support 6 axes of unique but coordinated movement.
-The primary operations it was to support were spine surgeries where the table had to hinge in the middle, but there couldn’t be any metal in the middle.
+The table supports spine surgeries so it needs to hinge in the middle, but there couldn’t be any metal in the middle.
 In effect, the two separate pieces are independently controlled by motors.
 We had to develop and code algorithms that would predict the position of both halves of the table and not allow them to drift closer or farther apart than a tight tolerance or the table would literally tear itself apart.
 The design was complicated by the need to control six separate motors, three on each half of the table, and to coordinate their movements to facilitate a surgical procedure.
 Because of the multiple motors, the accuracy and precision measurements were very complicated.